-Frontline National is currently seeking Internal or Family Medicine Physicians for Medical Evaluation Board positions in Fort Campbell, Kentucky.
-Please apply online or contact a recruiter at 513-528-7823 to learn more about these great opportunities.
+Frontline National is currently seeking an Internal or Family Medicine Physician for a Medical Evaluation Board position in Fort Campbell, Kentucky.
+Please apply online or contact us directly at 513-528-7823 to learn more about these great opportunities.

-Frontline National, LLC, founded in 2004, is a nationally-renowned staffing firm dedicated to identifying and placing superior candidates who possess the qualification, energy, and talent to match the high standards of client's expectations.
+Frontline National, LLC, founded in 2004, is a nationally-renowned firm dedicated to identifying and utilizing superior candidates who possess the qualification, energy, and talent to match our high standards and expectations.
 Frontline National is an SBA certified 8(a), Women-Owned Small Business (WOSB) firm, headquartered in Cincinnati, Ohio.
-Frontline National is dedicated to providing superior customer service to our clients and candidates.
-We have a proven track record and marketplace expertise to successfully recruit and place professionals on a National scale.
+Frontline National is dedicated to providing superior customer service.
+We have a proven track record and marketplace expertise to successfully employ professionals on a National scale.